A Transformation Perspective on Marginal and Conditional Models: Methods

 The marginal distribution of some element $\ry \in \samY$ of $\mY$, which is still conditional on $\rx$ and $\ru$ but integrates over the random effects $\mR$, can be obtained from the joint multivariate normal (\ref{fm:normaldist}) as

-The shrunken marginal fixed effects $\shiftparm / \sqrt{\ru^\top \Lambda(\varparm) \Lambda(\varparm)^\top \ru + 1}$ were also described by \cite{Wu_Wang_2019} in a Bayesian implementation of this model.
-Understanding the normal linear mixed-effects model as special case of a transformation model allows to relax the normality assumption for $\mY_i$ by introducing non-linear transformation functions $\h(\ry) = \basisy(\ry)^\top \parm$ defined by a non-linear basis $\basisy$ \citep{Hothorn_Moest_Buehlmann_2017}.
-Section~\ref{sec:applications} contains a comparison of the two models.
+The shrunken marginal fixed effects $\shiftparm / \sqrt{\ru^\top \mLambda(\varparm) \mLambda(\varparm)^\top \ru + 1}$ were also described by \THcite{Wu and Wang}{Wu_Wang_2019} in a Bayesian implementation of this model.
+Understanding the LMM as special case of a transformation model allows to relax the normality assumption for $\mY_i$ by introducing non-linear transformation functions $\h(\ry) = \basisy(\ry)^\top \parm$ defined by a non-linear basis $\basisy$ \citep{Hothorn_Moest_Buehlmann_2017}.
+Section~\ref{subsec:BoxCoxME} contains a comparison of the two models.
+Probit GLMMs for binary responses $\rY \in \samY = \{0, 1\}$ can also be understood as a special case of a transformation model with intercept $\h(0) = \alpha$ and $\h(1) = \infty$.
+Several implementations of such GLMMs are compared empirically to an implementation motivated from a transformation model perspective in Section~\ref{subsec:bin}.